Who we are

 - preparing and issuing accounting standards

-- preparing and issuing auditing and assurance standards.
+- preparing and issuing auditing & assurance standards.

 You can find more information about our outputs, including performance measures, in our Statement of Intent.